-A lot of photographers I know are all saying how difficult it is to make a living in the digital era.
-It seems the digital camera has caused an explosion of so called photographers.
+Can you survive as a photographer?
+A lot of photographic colleagues I know are all saying how difficult it is to make a living in the digital era.
+It seems the digital camera has caused an explosion of so called professional photographers.
 They buy a camera, set up a website, fill it with Istock photos and they are off!

-I get to see the fruits of their work, especially “The Wedding Photos From Hell”. the digital age for me in some ways is a blessing, I get so many wedding retouches to do, to try and add some sparkle to what is supposed to be one of the most memorable days…..
+As a photo retoucher, I get to see the fruits of their work, especially “The Wedding Photos From Hell”.
+The digital photographic age for me in some ways is a blessing, I get so many wedding retouches to do, to try and add some sparkle to what is supposed to be one of the most memorable days…..

 But I digress, this blog post is not about photo retouching and restoration, more it is about photography, and how to survive in this fiercely competitive market.
 I mean how do you compete with “Free?”
 I kid you not, living in London a few years ago, I was surprised to see the amount of adverts by photographers who were willing to do wedding photography for free, just to add to their portfolio.
 Well the first mistake is to offer low prices, you will always been perceived as lacking skill or confidence. in fact quite often people would rather pay more, just for that idea that they are getting quality.

 I read a blog by a photographer once (a successful one), who said he was tired of doing boring formulaic wedding photography, he wanted out of that market so he raised his prices significantly.
 Now he is inundated with wedding photography bookings. actually he is quite happy now as he can be selective of when he works as he is earning a decent amount per wedding photography session.

 Start off by having a decent properly serviced and working camera.
 Get a website or a blog, where you can showcase your work, make sure the website or blog is clear in layout, you will not believe how impatient some web surfers are.